Writing native WinDbg extensions in C#

 A few things to note here:

-attribute (which actually surprised me because I’m fairly sure it was working when I first tried a few months ago).
-That’s why I’m usinguint*
+• The last time I tried, I wasn’t able to mix ref/out keywords with the UnmanagedCallersOnly attribute (which actually surprised me because I’m fairly sure it was working when I first tried a few months ago).
+That’s why I’m using uint* pointers instead.

 With that, the extension can be loaded into WinDbg, but we still need to add commands.